alexch/codelikethis/public/projects/guess.md

 **Given** the player starts the game

-**Then** the computer should ask the player if their number is some random between 1 and 100
+**Then** the computer should ask the player if their number is a random between 1 and 100

-**And** waits for an answer, and saves the answer as a variable
+**And** waits for an answer, which it saves as a variable

 <!--/BOX-->